-Depending on the circumstances surrounding the incident, someone charged with Reckless Driving might be charged with additional offenses, such as Driving While Intoxicated (DWI), hit-and-run, street racing, and speeding.
+Depending on the circumstances surrounding the incident, someone charged with Reckless Driving might be charged with additional offenses, such as Driving While Intoxicated (DWI), hit-and-run, vehicular assault, street racing, and speeding.
 Each added conviction carries extra substantial penalties, fees and jail time.

 Here are some legitimate procedural and legal arguments to contesta Reckless Driving charge:

 A Reckless Driving can be reduced to “improper driving” if the reckless driving degree is “slight”, and it is based on inattentiveness or carelessness.
 The penalty for improper driving is less harsh and it just involves a fine and up to three DMV points that will stay on the driving record for three years.
 Another way around this is having the charge reduced to a speeding ticket – meaning a fine and four DMV points kept on the record for five years – punishment is tougher than in case of an improper driving, still, it’s less severe than for a Reckless Driving conviction.